jungmannlab/picasso/docs/render.rst

 Picks
 ^^^^^
-Allows to calculate statistics about the picked localizations.
-Press ``Calcualte info below`` to calculate. ``Ignore dark times`` allows to treat conseuctive localizations as on, even if there is a number of localizations (specified by the parameter) missing between them.
-When defining the number of units per pick you can calibrate the influc rate via ``Calibrate influx``.
+Allows calculating statistics about the picked localizations.
+Press ``Calculate info below`` to calculate. ``Ignore dark times`` allows treating consecutive localizations as on, even if there are localizations (specified by the parameter) missing between them.
+When defining the number of units per pick, you can calibrate the influx rate via ``Calibrate influx``.
 A histogram of the dark and bright time can be plotted when clicking ``Histograms``.

 Menu items